sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

 # Hosting

 For hosting my blog I decided to go with a well known cloud provider, [Linode](https://www.linode.com/?r=c956dbb75d14063251557a0e5003efb5ceacc74d), and spin up a basic Debian VM to build on top of.
-The basic things that I set up on a new host like this are:
+A few of the things that I set up on a new host like this are:

 - [UFW](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server)
  for simple firewall setup